OmarMiniesy/Notes/Defensive Security/SOC Analyst/Incident Handling.md

 - This includes IP addresses, file names, or hashes of files.
 - There are known languages for documenting IOCs, such as _Yara_ and _OpenIOC_.

-> IOCs can also obtained from third party vendors, and in this case they are used as threat intelligence.
+> IOCs can also obtained from third party vendors, and in this case they are used as [[Cyber Threat Intelligence]].

 Using these IOCs we can try and look for them or similarities of them in other systems.
 - In that case, we can collect and document the state of these systems to continue the investigation and discover other leads.